How to open and use emoji keyboard on your Mac

 How to change emoji shortcut Mac?

-Let’s say the Control + Command + space short isn’t doing it for you – maybe you’re wondering how to get emojis on Mac using a different shortcut.
+Let’s say the Control + Command + spacebar short isn’t doing it for you – maybe you’re wondering how to get emojis on Mac using a different shortcut.
 No matter what combination of keys you want to use, you can create a new shortcut to bring up the Character Viewer.

 1. Open System Settings.